Avallon tourism & sightseeing

 - the terraced gardens below the fortifications that slope down towards the Cousin River

-The more modern part of the town contains cafes, restaurants and all facilities, and buildings in the style of the region - faded shutters, ironwork balconies etc. Overall Avallon is an attractive bustling town and a visit is recommended.
+The more modern part of the town contains cafes, restaurants and all facilities, and buildings in the style of the region - faded shutters, ironwork balconies etc.

 Slightly further but highly recommended is the small historical town of Noyers-sur-Serein, about 25 kilometres to the north of Avallon and listed among the most beautiful villages in France.